 Thank you for your interest in our graduate programs in English at the University of Wisconsin-Milwaukee!

-The deadline to apply to both our our MA and PhD programs has passed.
-Applications for the 2021-2022 Academic Year will open late August/early September 2020.
+The deadline to apply to both our our MA and PhD programs is December 15th, 2020.

 Program Specific Information